changhc/blog/_posts/2021-08-10-lyon-restaurants.md

 #### Main: Quenelle de brochet en gratin (20.00 EUR)

 Yes, I ordered quenelle again to see how different it was from the previous one, but I was a bit disappointed.
 The quenelle itself was okay.
 The sauce was different, with the taste of cream and mushrooms.
 Riz Pilaf was served too, but the taste was rather boring (mostly onion and broth) and the texture was not uniform in the serving.
-Some part was overcooked (too soft) and some part was just a bit undercooked (slightly soft outside but hard inside).
+Some part was overcooked (too soft) and some part was just a bit undercooked (slightly soft outside but hard inside like risotto).
 As shown in the photo, it came in a "huge" portion, which could have been the reason.

 <figure>
 	<img src="{{ "/assets/img/lyon-restaurant/quenelle_abel.jpg" | prepend: site.url }}" width="600px" alt="">